Black Bear Sighting Has Philippe Park Closed

 Bear sightings can be reported to the FWC’s Southwest Regional Office at (863) 648-3200.

-For more information visit their website.MORE NEWS: Three Juveniles Arrested For Two Armed Robberies
+For more information visit their website.MORE NEWS: Veterans Affairs Employee Pleads Guilty After Recording Co-Workers In Clinic Restroom